30 May 2006

 We drove on for a few kilometers, picking up more people than we let off, including a woman with a baby and a toddler.
 Of course, one of the younger people in the front of the bus gave her his seat.
 As we turned onto what would became Manas street, we picked up around 10 little girls who had just spent the day at an amusement park south of town.
 They were all quite cheery a bouncing little rubber balls that lit up.
 They perched themselves around the bus wherever they could with a few passengers holding some.

 At this point we counted about 30 people on the bus.
 We were sandwiched in the very back corner and were wondering how we were going to be able to get off on our street without disgorging all the passengers in front of us since it’s a lot easier to wriggle past 15 people when you’re not carrying two large bags and shepherding two children also.
-Luckily, the crew of cheery little girls was getting off on the same street we were and we quite effectively emptied the bus of all extra passengers and everyone sat down.
-And it went on its way for a few more minutes to Osh Bazaar.
+Luckily, the crew of cheery little girls was getting off on the same street we were and we emptied the bus of all extra passengers so everyone could sit down.
+It went on its way for a few more minutes to Osh Bazaar.

 19 May 2006